 I knew of Jerr Boschee long before I met him – he is a legend in the social enterprise space.
 I now am lucky enough to count him as a close friend and mentor.
 A standout in the field, he has held many noteworthy positions throughout his career.
 He is a former CEO of The National Center for Social Entrepreneurs and co-founder of the Social Enterprise Alliance.
 He has also been named to The Nonprofit Times “Power & Influence Top 50” multiple times.
-But, what he is most proud of is his students – from those he taught in the Peace Corps to those he teaches now as a professor at Pepperdine University.
-He has also taught many of us through his speeches and his blog – Jerr’s Journal.
+But, what he is most proud of is his students – from those he taught in the Peace Corps to those he taught as a professor at Pepperdine University, where I have followed in his footsteps.
+He has also taught many of us through his speeches and blog – Jerr’s Journal.
 In fact, his magical way of weaving stories into substantive lessons about social enterprise has influenced my own blog.

 Without question, Jerr’s Journal should be required reading BEFORE any social entrepreneur sets sail on their own adventure.
 It is a quick read for amateurs and experienced social entrepreneurs alike.
 You will walk away emboldened that social enterprise, while challenging, is important to not only practice, but also get right in today’s world.

 One of my favorite things about Jerr is that he learns from everyone he meets – deep down he is still that curious kid who, as baseball legend Dick Siebert would say, has more hustle than anyone else I know.
 If you have read Jerr’s book or seen him speak, share your favorite “Jerr-ism.”

 P.S.
 Jerr, the Fog Index (p.
 147) of this article is 12.38.
 Thought you’d be proud – I learned from the best!